Skip to main content

 Conference paper

-Feasibility of Backscatter RFID Systems on the Human Body
+Performance Analysis of On-Body Backscatter RFID Systems

 No research projects or publications available at the moment.